-Draw contour lines to an existing map, using mapLines()
+Draw contour lines to an existing map, using mapLines().

-Note that label placement in mapContour
+Note that label placement in mapContour is handled differently

-than in contour()
+than in contour().

 Arguments